About the Author Stephen Burke

 Stephen later published The Mahoneys of West Seattle.
 Set in Seattle during the dot com era, it’s a sequel that follows the lives of Matthew Mahoney, Anne Boushay and their two children.

 In 2022, he moved to Ipswich, MA, to reacquaint himself with the area and to volunteer on a farm.
-That experience informs his next novel, Ipswich, Mon Amour.
-It’s the third book in a series.
+Those experiences inform Ipswich, Mon Amour.
+It’s the third novel in a series.
 Stephen Burke currently lives in Boise, ID.

 Since You Asked…